keymetrics/doc-pm2/en/runtime/guide/load-balancing.md

 - an Integer.
 This spreads the app across a specific number of clusters.
 - the String 'max'.
 This spreads the app across all CPU cores.

-?> You can also use a negative integer.
+ You can also use a negative integer.
 If 4 cores, `pm2 start -i -1` will spread 3 clusters (max - integer).
+{: .tip}

 ## Stateless Application